emg110/appasa/README.md

 ## Technical notes

-#### This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) therefore if already have it installed please clone this repo beside it (inside sandbox's upper parent folder).
+#### This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) therefore if already have it installed please clone this repo beside it (this repo and sandbox ought to work under the same parent directory).

 ## Thanks and appreciations
-Many many thanks to Jason, Ryan, Russ, Fabrice and all Algorand & Algorand Foundation team for being willing, welcoming, accepting and guiding.
+Many many thanks to **Jason, Ryan, Russ, Fabrice** and all Algorand & Algorand Foundation team for being insightful, willing, welcoming, accepting and guiding.

 ## What does this demo do
 This is very simple demo tool built using shell script, Algorand's beautiful goal command line and TEAL 4 (No SDK used) in hope to be extendible and re-usable in future by Algorand dev community.